Robinpig/Note/docs/CS/Java/JDK/Servlet.md

 #### Initialization

 After the servlet object is instantiated, the container must initialize the servlet before it can handle requests from clients.
-Initialization is provided so that a servlet can read persistent configuration data, initialize costly resources (such as JDBC™ APIbased connections), and perform other one-time activities.
+Initialization is provided so that a servlet can read persistent configuration data, initialize costly resources (such as JDBC™ API based connections), and perform other one-time activities.
 The container initializes the servlet instance by calling the init method of the Servlet interface with a unique (per servlet declaration) object implementing the ServletConfig interface.
 This configuration object allows the servlet to access name-value initialization parameters from the Web application’s configuration information.
 The configuration object also gives the servlet access to an object (implementing the ServletContext interface) that describes the servlet’s runtime environment.